Woodlands MRT station: Services

 Woodlands station is an interchange on the NSL and TEL.
 The official station code is NS9/TE2.
 On the NSL, the station is between the Marsiling and Admiralty stations.
 On the TEL, the station is between the Woodlands North and Woodlands South stations.
-NSL services have a frequency of 2 to 5 minutes, while TEL services have a frequency of 5 to 9 minutes.
+NSL services have a frequency of 2 to 5 minutes, while TEL services have a frequency of 3 to 6 minutes.

 Public artworks

 A 15 m high stainless steel by Min Chen is displayed at the NSL station.
 The sculpture, Faces II, is a spiral of triangular geometric surfaces, intended to represent the various expressions of people's faces.
 Selected among six submissions, the judges were impressed by the artist's ability to “incorporate a human feel” in a cubist style.
 The sculpture takes inspiration from origami, the Japanese art of paper folding.
 The judges hoped that the work would reflect Singapore's Asian background.

 Terence Lin's The Day’s Thoughts Of A Homespun Journey Into The Night is displayed on two walls of the TEL station interior.
 The artwork contains illustrations of various public transport vehicles, with the commuters' thoughts and aspirations illuminated by the vehicles' headlights.
 Keeping to the theme of transit most associated with Woodlands, the artwork intends to illustrate the everyday commuting experiences in an imaginative way.
 Through the artwork, the artist hoped that people would be more aware of what they do in transit while reminding them of their own home.

 In addition to the vehicles, other illustrations include those of various landmarks in Woodlands.
 Alluding to a homey experience, various fabric patterns were incorporated into the artwork.
 The two walls have a dark and light theme, alluding to the binary of day and night.
 These walls share a blend of colours at their ends, to reflect the transition from day to night.
 For further inspiration for the artwork, Lin collated his friends' experiences in Woodlands and had visited the neighbourhood to learn more about Woodlands.
 Lin hoped that commuters through the station would get to experience his artwork in a different way every time they pass through the station.

+There is also a mural created by participants of the Movement for the Intellectually Disabled (MINDS) craft at the Woodlands Employment Centre.
+As part of the heritage-themed Comic Connect public display by SMRT, the mural shows the evolution of Woodlands and features local landmarks such as Kampung Fatimah (a former village), the Woodlands Town Centre, the Singapore-Johor Causeway, and the Woodlands Regional Centre (a collection of buildings including this station as well as the Woodlands Bus Interchange).